Metalcore: Instrumentation

-Instrumentally, metalcore bands generally employ heavy, metallic, percussive guitar riffs, and stop-start rhythm guitar.
-Metalcore is known for its emphasis on breakdowns.
-According to Graham Hartmann of Loudwire, "when a band changes up the mood with some masterful composition, a breakdown can be brilliant as well as devastating."
+Instrumentally, metalcore generally has percussive guitar riffs and stop-start rhythm guitar, with much use of palm-muting.
+Metalcore is known for its emphasis on breakdowns, which are slow, intense passages during a song.
+Bands may also use pick scraping and dissonant chords to make these breakdowns more chaotic.

 Drop guitar tunings are often used in metalcore.
 Most bands use tuning ranging between Drop D and A, although lower tunings, as well as 7 and 8 string guitars, are not uncommon.
-Drummers typically employ various techniques common in extreme metal and hardcore, such as double-kick drumming.
-Author James Giordano states that metalcore is usually played at slower tempos than some of the styles its artists draw influence from, such as thrash metal.
+Drumming is similar to that in hardcore and metal, often including double-kick drumming.
+Author James Giordano said that metalcore is usually played at slower tempos than the styles its artists draw influence from.

+Metalcore songs usually have linear song structures, often a heavy verse followed by a melodic chorus.
+Unlike heavy metal, many metalcore songs lack guitar solos, though 2000s melodic metalcore bands such as Avenged Sevenfold, Bullet for My Valentine, All That Remains, As I Lay Dying, and Unearth used them frequently.

+Vocals and lyrics

-Metalcore vocalists usually perform screaming, a harsh vocal technique that became popular in the underground punk and metal scenes of the 1980s.
-Vocal performances in early metalcore acts were characterized by what has been described as a "raw, scream-meets-shout vocal style."
-Later metalcore bands often alternate between harsh vocals and singing (also known as "clean vocals"), usually during the bridge or chorus of a song.
-Joe DiVita of Loudwire states that many people define modern metalcore by the tradeoff between screaming and clean singing.
-Although many modern metalcore tracks have choruses that contain hooks, some bands still do omit clean vocals entirely.
-Other bands use clean vocals very sparingly, done for the purpose of "coloring a mood," according to DiVita.
-Modern metalcore clean vocals have drawn comparisons to the mainstream emo and pop-punk music of the 2000s, which some have suggested may have deterred some fans of heavier music styles.
+Metalcore vocalists usually mix "clean" vocals—melodic, emotional singing—with "harsh" vocals—including shouting, roaring and screaming, a harsh vocal technique that became popular in the underground punk and metal scenes of the 1980s.
+Early metalcore acts were characterized by a "raw, scream-meets-shout vocal style".
+Later metalcore bands often alternate between harsh vocals and clean singing, usually during the bridge or chorus of a song.
+Revolver referred to these as "post-hardcore sing-alongs."
+Although many modern metalcore songs have choruses that contain hooks, some bands omit clean vocals entirely.
+Other bands use clean vocals sparingly, for the purpose of "coloring a mood," according to Joe DiVita of Loudwire.
+Modern metalcore clean vocals have been likened to the mainstream emo and pop-punk music of the 2000s.
+The vocals in metalcore have also drawn comparisons to glam rock singing.
+Metalcore eventually became associated with autotuned vocals.

-Lyrics in metalcore are often personal, introspective and emotive.